techidaily/site-win11-tips/source/_posts/rebooting-to-standard-power-plans-guide-for-win-11.md

  If you have a Modern Standby (S0) compatible system, check if this sleep state is enabled.
 When enabled, the default power plans may be disabled to prevent any conflict when the system is in a low-power idle state.

- As you may have guessed already, in this situation, you’ll need to[disable Modern Standby (S0) on Windows](https://www.makeuseof.com/windows-disable-modern-standby/) to restore the default power plans on Windows.
+ As you may have guessed already, in this situation, you’ll need to [disable Modern Standby (S0) on Windows](https://www.makeuseof.com/windows-disable-modern-standby/) to restore the default power plans on Windows.
 After you disable Modern Standby (S0), open Power Options to use the default power plans.

  Conversely, you may encounter BSOD and other critical errors after disabling Modern Standby (S0).
 If yes, enable Modern Standby again to fix the issues.